nadeem-muhammad/auden-sign-up/README.md

 ### Run in development

-To start the app in development mode, run `npm run dev` from terminal.
+Download the zipped folder and from Terminal, cd to the unzipped folder and then to start the app in development mode, run `npm run dev` from terminal.